nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-4.md

   2. Deposit your entire inventory into The Farm Chest.
 Withdraw the following:
      - Fiberglass Rod
      - The newly-crafted Chest
-     - The Hoe if you still need an Artifact and you are traveling to the Fish Shop to purchase more Bait
      - Chub for eating if you took them with you yesterday
-     - The fish you took with you if you are visiting the Fish Shop to purchase more Bait
   3. Skip to [The Mountain](#the-mountain) section below.

 ### The Beach